Ferrite-iOS/Ferrite/README.md

 There is currently one branch in the repository:

 - default: The current working branch.
 This will change in the future once a stable version is released.
+- next: The development branch.
+Nightlies are automatically built here.

 ## Nightly builds